Nightfall/DeX/README.md

 The key MUST be followed by the start of a value on the same line.
 If you want to continue the line and ignore the line break you can use `\`

 A table contains key value pairs, separated by commas.
 Keys can be of any type, as well as the values.
+All table keys have to be unique.
 A line break is equivalent to a comma, empty lines get ignored.
 If no key is provided, the index will be treated as numeric key (starting from 0).
 Tagged tables will have their tag type treated as key, *but only if not in array context!*